Chaource Cheese

 This is a double crème cheese; the fat content is a minimum of 50%.

-Chaource Cheese is mostly factory made these days, from cow’s milk.
-For the French market, the milk is raw.
-Pasteurized milk is used for the ones made for export to North America.
+Chaource cheese is mostly factory made these days, from cow’s milk.
+For the French market, raw milk is used.
+Pasteurized milk is used for the cheeses made for export to North America.

 Cooking Tips